Kate Gundry, Pluck PR

 What do you do?

-We’re building the first electric aircraft for middle-mile logistics.
+We’re building the first electric aircraft for passengers and middle-mile logistics.

-- Manned aircraft with one pilot that carries 500 lbs of cargo.
+- Manned aircraft with one pilot that carries cargo or passengers.

 Why is this special?